AndrewGrant31/windows-terminal-settings/README.md

 REM echo Remember to call vcvarsall.bat to complete environment setup!

 Keep the lines marked with REM; deleting them does, occasionally, cause problems.

+You can, of course, change the colorScheme to suite your own needs.